Creeping Terror (video game): Reception

-The game received "mixed or average reception", according to review aggregator Metacritic.
+The game received an aggregate score of 55/100 on Metacritic, indicating mixed or average reception.

-GamingTrend gave a mostly positive review, calling Creeping Terror a "fun pixelated game", that, while unlikely to "make you jump, will likely raise the hairs on the back of your neck".
-Although they considered the gameplay "overly simplistic", they expressed that the "excellent music and graphics" made up for this.
-However GameSpew was more critical, stating that while the game wasn't "devoid of any good moments", they were "sparsely spaced", and were critical of the amount of time that is spent walking through empty hallways.
-They felt that the 3DS has a lack of "chops" to create a "true horror experience", and that Creeping Horror "isn't immune" to this.
-Destructoid called the game "serviceable" and appreciated the game's tribute to a "bygone era of horror gaming", but otherwise considered it a "toss-away title".
-Cubed 3 called the production value and graphics impeccable, stating that they look "incredible for a 3DS game".
+CJ Andriessen of Destructoid rated the game 5/10 points, calling it "serviceable".
+While he appreciated its tribute to a "bygone era of horror gaming", he otherwise considered it a "toss-away title".
+Jenni Lada of Siliconera compared the game to the Clock Tower series, stating that it was made for those who wanted to feel hunted, but not in any real danger.
+Tris Mendoza of RPGFan rated Creeping Terror 58/100 points, saying it was overly easy and forgettable, and criticizing its lack of voice acting, but noting that its mystery was intriguing.

+Cubed3 called the production value and graphics impeccable, stating that they look "incredible for a 3DS game".
 Although they felt that the "main event", the game's "stalkers", were undermined by a lack of challenge and difficulty, as well as being generic and uninteresting.
-They considered all the "working pieces" for a definitive 3DS horror game to be present, but "horribly implemented", and felt the attempt to create a exciting experience was "half-hearted".
+They considered all the "working pieces" for a definitive 3DS horror game to be present, but "horribly implemented", and felt the attempt to create an exciting experience was "half-hearted".